 We have completed a number of acquisitions, divestitures, financings, and securities/corporate transactions in the last three fiscal years, including those listed below.
 None of these acquisitions constitutes a "significant acquisition" within the meaning of such term in National Instrument 51-102 - Continuous Disclosure Obligations of the Canadian Securities Administrators.
-Additional information about the acquisitions and/or divestitures listed below can be found in Note 7 of our consolidated financial statement as at and for the year ended December 31, 2023, Note 21 of our consolidated financial statement as at and for the year ended December 31, 2022, and Note 5 of our consolidated financial statement as at and for the year ended December 31, 2021.
+Additional information about the acquisitions and/or divestitures listed below can be found in Note 7 of our consolidated financial statement as at and for the year ended December 31, 2023, Note 21 of our consolidated financial statement as at and for the year ended December 31, 2021.